Skip to content

 Evaluate your audience devices

-If your audience is in developing markets or uses older devices, QR codes guarantee 100% reach.
-NFC coverage drops significantly with older phones.
+If your audience is in developing markets, uses older devices, or includes tablets/laptops, QR codes guarantee 100% reach.
+NFC coverage drops significantly with older phones and budget Android devices, and is non-existent on most tablets.

 4